fwextensions/fwlib/README.md

 	fw.runScript(fw.currentScriptDir + "/lib/fwrequire.js"); }
 ```

-This if-statement checks that there’s a global function called `require` and that it has a `version` property.
+This if-statement checks that there's a global function called `require` and that it has a `version` property.
 If neither of these is true, then it loads `fwrequire.js` in the `lib/` sub-directory, which will, in turn, load `require.js` from the same directory.
 By supplying some configuration settings, you can store the files in a different directory, but FWRequireJS will look in `lib/` by default.

 Once the FWRequireJS library has been loaded, requiring a module is straightforward: